NeedleDigital/platform-qgis-plugin/README.md

-# Needle Digital Mining Data Importer - QGIS Plugin
+# ND Data Importer - QGIS Plugin

 A comprehensive QGIS plugin for importing and visualizing Australian mining drill hole and assay data directly into your GIS projects.